 Here are three great ways to combat the stigma against addiction:

 Share and talk about your own recovery

 This is the most obvious suggestion but it can also be the most difficult.
 Sharing our stories of recovery and addiction are not always easy.
 It takes an immense amount of courage to let the world know you are in recovery.
-But we are the best examples society has to remind people that addicts, well are people too.
-We can show them what we are like when we have recovered from our disease.
-The people we truly are.
+But, we are the best examples society has to remind people that addicts are human too.
+We can show them what we are like when we have recovered from our disease; the people we truly are.
 Hopefully instilling a bit of compassion in those people we come across.
 And maybe it isn’t a public display of your recovery.
-Maybe it’s a simple conversation with someone you know about your recovery and your addiction to help them understand better.
+Maybe, it’s a simple conversation with someone you know about your recovery and your addiction to help them understand better.

 Be aware of the language you use when talking about addiction

 The types of language we use when talking about ourselves and others in addiction can have a huge impact on the entire stigma.
 Certain words that have a negative connotation should be avoided if at all possible.
 This applies whether you are in recovery or not.